MalikMotan/Football-Matches/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## App Deployment

-This app is currently deployed on Heroku under this URL `https://fifa-matches.herokuapp.com/`

 ## Code scaffolding